-If a health care provider is eligible to participate in the Medicare Promoting Interoperability Program, they must successfully demonstrate meaningful use of their certified electronic health record (CEHRT) each year to avoid a downward payment adjustment.
+If a health care provider is eligible to participate in the Medicare Promoting Interoperability Program, they must successfully demonstrate meaningful use of their certified electronic health record technology (CEHRT) each year to avoid a downward payment adjustment.
 In the Fiscal Year 2019 Inpatient Prospective Payment System final rule, the Centers for Medicare & Medicaid Services (CMS) finalized a new performance-based scoring methodology for eligible hospitals and critical access hospitals (CAHs) that submit an attestation to CMS under the Medicare Promoting Interoperability Program.

 Medicare Promoting Interoperability Program Scoring